Human Papillomavirus (HPV) Disease and Vaccine

 ® for the prevention of cervical cancer and precancerous cervical lesions caused by HPV infection.”
 (Gardasil vaccine is FDA approved for prevention of low-risk HPV types 6 and 11 and high risk HPV types 16 and 18; Cervarix vaccine is FDA approved for prevention of high risk HPV types 16 and 18.
 Gardasil and Cervarix have not been FDA approved for the prevention of oropharyngeal or penile cancers).

-NVIC Press Releases, Statements, and Reports on Gardasil Vaccine
+NVIC's Press Releases, Statements, Reports and Video Collection on Gardasil Vaccine

 - Jan.
 29, 2014.
 Gardasil Vaccine, Katie Couric & Cyber-Lynching.
 BL Fisher, NVIC Newsletter